ic-designer/bash-vnctools/docs/enhancement-proposals/EP-0002-compatibility-with-newer-linux-releases.md

 ```
 usage: vnctools-connect --username=<username> --hostname=<hostname>
-                       [--display=<display>] [--localport=<localport>]
+                       [--type=<type>] [--display=<display>] [--localport=<localport>]
-                       [--remoteport=<remoteport>] [--resolution=<resolution>]
+                       [--resolution=<resolution>] [--depth=<depth>]
-                       [--depth=<depth>] [--realvnc | --screenshare] [--sleep=<time>]
+                       [--realvnc | --screenshare] [--sleep=<time>] [--trace]
-                       [--trace]

         --username=<username>       remote server <username>
         --hostname=<hostname>       remote server <hostname>
+        --type=<type>               connection <type> (Default: AUTO)
         --display=<display>         desktop <display> number (Default: AUTO)
         --localport=<localport>     local forwarding port number (Default: AUTO)
-        --remoteport=<remoteport>   remote forwarding port number (Default: AUTO)
         --resolution=<resolution>   desktop <resolution> specified as <width>x<height>
         --depth=<depth>             desktop pixel depth (Default: 24)
-        --realvnc                   open the desktop using realVNC app
+        --realvnc                   open the desktop using realVNC
-        --screenshare               open the desktop using OSX screenshare app
+        --screenshare               open the desktop using MacOS screenshare
         --sleep=<time>              wait <time> in seconds between commands (Default: 4)
         --trace                     enable debug tracing
 ```

-Opens a remote VNC desktop using an ssh tunnel.
-If not explicitly specified, this command will autodetect available ports and display numbers for establishing a VNC session.
-When detecting the display number, the command will poll the remote server for any existing VNC sessions.
-If a session is discovered, the command will connect to the discoverd session number, otherwise, the command will first create a new VNC session and then connect to that session number.
+Opens a remote VNC desktop through an SSH tunnel.

+This command can create new VNC sessions and connect to existing VNC sessions on remote servers.
+VNC session display numbers and forwarding ports can be auto-resolved, and display properties such as resolution and depth can be adjusted on the fly.
+This command provides a unified interface for establishing VNC connections from MacOS to Linux machines.

+The following connection type are supported:

+- Use the standard systemd vncserver service with a user-assigned port number.
+- Use direct calls to Xvnc with user-specified port numbers.
+- Use direct calls to Xvnc with auto-resolved port numbers.

+This command supports connection that use the standard systemd vncserver service.
+When the connection type is set to systemd, `--type=systemd`, the command will try and establish a VNC session using the systemd vncserver service with the user port mappings from `/etc/tigervnc/vncserver.users`.
+An error is raised if a user port mapping is not found.
+The command will connect to existing VNC session or create a new VNC session using the user assigned port number.
+The display argument, `--display=<display>` is ignored when establishing connections using the standard vncserver service.

+This command supports direct calls to Xvnc using a copy of the legacy vncserver script.
+When the connection type is set to Xvnc, `--type=xvnc`, the command will use the display argument, `--display=<display>`, to determine the VNC display number to use.
+If a display number is specified, the connect command will either create a new session or connect to an existing session with that display number.
+An error is raised if a connection cannot be established with the specified display.
+When the display number is set to automatic, `--display=AUTO`, the connect command will either connect to an existing Xvnc type session or will create a new session using the whatever free display numbers are available.
+When the connection type is set to Xvnc, `--type=xvnc`, the connect command will not attempt to connect to user assigned port number located in `/etc/tigervnc/vncserver.users`.
+Futhermore, to help mitigate potential collisions, the display numbers used by Xvnc connection types will be restricted to [50000, 60000].

 ### `vnctools-history`